kreutix/borg-backup/README.md

 # Backup Configuration Guide

 This repository contains scripts to configure automated backups using BorgBackup.
-By default, it backs up the live root filesystem directly.
+It backs up the root filesystem (`/`) via a temporary mount point.
 Optionally, it can use Logical Volume Manager (LVM) snapshots for consistency.
 Backups are scheduled via cron and stored on a remote storage box mounted via CIFS.

 ## Overview